-This document provides an outline of expectations for scholars, parents/guardians and staff.
-All scholars are expected to follow the Promise Academy Behavior and Discipline Code and are expected to support the education of others.
-The following expectations of scholars will establish the habits needed for a successful experience both in Promise Academy and when they continue onto college.
+This document outlines expectations for scholars, parents/guardians, and staff.
+All scholars are expected to follow the Harlem Children's Zone (HCZ) Promise Academy Charter Schools Behavior and Discipline Code, in order to support the education process.
+The following expectations of scholars will establish the habits needed for a successful experience both in HCZ Promise Academy and when they continue to college.

-Our expectation is that scholars will:
+The expectation is that scholars will:

-- Attend school every day and arrive on time dressed in full uniform, - Attend every class, maintain good academic standing, and complete all assignments, and - Maintain a respectful learning environment and use mediation to resolve conflicts.
+- Attend school every day and arrive on time dressed in full uniform. - Attend every class, maintain good academic standing, and complete all assignments. - Maintain a respectful learning environment and use mediation to resolve conflicts.

-The culture of our schools is the cornerstone to our success.
-It is important that every moment is spent supporting our scholars academically, socially and emotionally.
-The HCZ Promise Academy Family Handbook is composed of essential information that includes but is not limited to:
+The culture of our schools is the cornerstone of our success.
+It is essential that every moment is spent supporting our scholars academically, socially, and emotionally.
+The HCZ Promise Academy Family Handbook is composed of crucial information that includes, but is not limited to, the following:

 - The HCZ Promise Academy Mission Statement

-- 2022 2023 Academic Calendar
+- 2023-2024 Academic Calendar

 - Resources for Families

 - Attendance Policy

 - Emergency Safety Procedures

 - Promotional Criteria

 - Special Education Guidelines

 - Formal Complaint Process

 - Student Technology Acceptable Use Agreement

 - Behavior and Discipline Code (including Restorative Practices)

-By accessing this link, you are acknowledging receipt and have agreed to uphold the HCZ Promise Academy Family Handbook, including the Behavior and Discipline Code.
-The URL address where this handbook can be found on our website is https://hczpromise.org/for-parents/
+By accessing this document, you acknowledge receipt and agree to uphold the HCZ Promise Academy Family Handbook, including the Behavior and Discipline Code.

+This handbook can be found on our website at https://hczpromise.org/for-parents/.